This small and very wealthy nation has a relatively low incidence of serious crimes, and is one of the safest countries in the world for a traveler.

 It is also an offence to photograph prohibited places, including government and military infrastructure and equipment, places used by security forces and communications and civil infrastructure, and areas in the vicinity of such places.
 Best not to test this one as I suspect a fine will be the least of your problems if caught.

 Can‘t get by without a drink?
 Don‘t worry, while Brunei is a ‘dry‘ country, private consumption of alcohol by non-Muslims is allowed.
-Tourists are permitted a duty free allowance of 2 bottles of alcohol and 12 cans of beer per entry.
+Tourists are permitted a duty-free allowance of two bottles of alcohol and 12 cans of beer per entry.
 Alcohol can be consumed with discretion at hotels and some restaurants and ‘by discretion‘ I mean that the bottle is kept under the table or out of sight as it is technically illegal for the restaurant to serve it to patrons.

 Some cheaper restaurants may serve alcohol illegally using euphemisms like ‘special tea‘.
 Just use your common sense and discretion to avoid offending locals and drawing attention to your self.

 Likewise, when visiting a mosque, use your common sense and respect local customs.
 All visitors should remove their shoes.
 Women should cover their heads and not have their knees or arms exposed and you should not pass in front of a person in prayer or touch the Koran.